razum2um/chewy_resque/README.md

 ## Logging

-Logging is disabled by default, but you can set `ChewyResque.logger` if you need log output (e.g. `ChewyKiqqer.logger = Rails.logger`).
-ChewyKiqqer uses ActiveSupport notifications, which you can also subscribe to.
+Logging is disabled by default, but you can set `ChewyResque.logger` if you need log output (e.g. `ChewyResque.logger = Rails.logger`).
+ChewyResque uses ActiveSupport notifications, which you can also subscribe to.
 See `log_subscriber.rb` for more info.

+## Acknoledgements

+This gem is heavily borrowed from [chewy_kiqqer](https://github.com/averell23/chewy_kiqqer).

 ## Contributing